MVladislav/docker-elastic/elasticsearch/README.md

 ### create password file, for initial elastic password

+example command to create it:

-change it to your secure password
+> change it to your secure password

 ```sh
 $echo 'swordfish$4' > config/bootstrapPassword.txt && chmod 600 config/bootstrapPassword.txt